 The natural gas supply for the gathering pipelines and processing plants in our North Louisiana system is derived primarily from natural gas wells located in five parishes in northern Louisiana.
 The PELICO system also receives natural gas produced in east Texas through its interconnect with other pipelines that transport natural gas from east Texas into western Louisiana.
 This five parish area has experienced significant levels of drilling activity, providing us with opportunities to access newly developed natural gas supplies.
-Our primary suppliers of natural gas to the North Louisiana system are Anadarko Petroleum Corporation and ConocoPhillips (one of our affiliates), which collectively represented approximately 48% of the 330 MMcf/d of natural gas supplied to this system in 2004.
+Our primary suppliers of natural gas to the North Louisiana system are Anadarko Petroleum Corporation and ConocoPhillips (one of our affiliates), which collectively represented approximately 48% of the 330 MMcf/d of natural gas supplied to this system in 2004 and approximately 50% of the 330 MMcf/d of natural gas supplied to this system for the six months ended June 30, 2005.
 We actively seek new supplies of natural gas, both to offset natural declines in the production from connected wells and to increase throughput volume.
 We obtain new natural gas supplies in our operating areas by contracting for production from new wells, connecting new wells drilled on dedicated acreage, or by obtaining natural gas that has been released from other gathering systems.

 We sell natural gas to marketing affiliates of natural gas pipelines, marketing affiliates of integrated oil companies, national wholesale marketers, industrial end-users and gas-fired power plants.
 We typically sell natural gas under market index related pricing terms.
-To the extent possible, we match the pricing of our supply portfolio to our sales portfolio in order to lock in value and reduce our overall commodity price exposure.
-We manage the commodity price exposure of our supply portfolio and sales portfolio with both physical and financial transactions.
+To the extent possible, we match the pricing of our supply portfolio to our sales portfolio in order to lock in value and reduce our overall commodity price risk.
+We manage the commodity price risk of our supply portfolio and sales portfolio with both physical and financial transactions.
 As a service to our customers, we may enter into physical fixed price natural gas purchases and sales, utilizing financial derivatives to swap this fixed price risk back to market index.
 We account for such a physical fixed price transaction and the related financial derivative as a fair value hedge.
 We occasionally will enter into financial derivatives to lock in price differentials across the PELICO system to maximize the value of pipeline capacity.
 These financial derivatives are accounted for using mark-to-market accounting.
 We also gather, process and transport natural gas under fee-based transportation contracts.